 The shallow draft of the vessel allows for navigation of the smaller canals and an intimate journey into another, lusher and more peaceful realm of India.

-Stay tuned for a full report of how our three day cruise went.
-Link appearing here shortly!
+For a full report of how our own three day cruise went, click right here!

 The author travelled independently and at his own cost throughout this trip.